danders929/Student_Roster/README.md

 <!-- Authentication is handled with [JWT](https://github.com/auth0/node-jsonwebtoken).
 User passwords are hashed with [bcrypt](https://github.com/kelektiv/node.bcrypt.js). -->

+To seed database, do the following:
+   - create .env file in root directory using the code from example.env from the template.
+   - in your terminal run the following commands:
+      - npm i
+      - npx prisma migrate dev
+   - Use npx prisma studio to view database

 ![Database schema as described below](database_schema.svg)

 <details>

 <summary>Expand to see DBML</summary>

 ```dbml